 - Swollen lymph nodes close to the area of the infection

 In cases of impetigo caused by staph bacteria, symptoms include reddish skin surrounding red blisters that are full of clear liquid or pus that eventually will look cloudy.
 These blisters can easily burst and leak.
 Once broken, there is a raw, shiny area that will scab over with a light yellow/brown crust.

 Once an infection occurs, it can take up to three days before symptoms occur.
 The sores can itch; scratching them usually spreads the infection.

 Impetigo usually affects children between the ages of two and six, although older children and adults can also get it.

 When the skin is opened or punctured from a cut, bite, or scratch, the bacteria can get under the skin, which can lead to infection.
 Impetigo can also infect the skin even when it is not broken open.
 The infection occurs more often in warmer months, when children are typically outside more.

 Impetigo can be spread by coming into contact with the sores or any mucus/nasal discharge from someone who is infected.
 It can also spread by sharing household items, such as towels, clothing, or other personal care products, with someone who has the disease.

 Impetigo is contagious until the rash disappears, the scabs fall off, or the patient has completed at least two full days of antibiotics.
 Children are prone to scratching open their scabs, and are at risk of re-infection.

 How is impetigo diagnosed?

-The doctor can usually make a diagnosis based on the appearance of the sores.
-The doctor may take a skin culture to send to a laboratory to determine which bacteria is causing the disease.
-The culture may lead to a sensitivity test, which will help determine the best antibiotic to use.
+The doctor can usually make a diagnosis of impetigo based on the appearance of the sores.
+The doctor may take a tiny sample of skin to send to a laboratory to see which bacteria is causing the disease.
+The sample may lead to a sensitivity test, which will help show the best antibiotic to use.